norlynj/Generate-OTP/README.md

 # Generate-OTP
-_Solution to CMSC 122 Lab Exercise_
+_Solution to CMSC 122 DSA Lab Exercise_

 This program prompts the user n times with string input of the infix expression.
 It generates the OTP by dequeuing to the queue storage and evaluating postfix expression using stack implementation.